Art-Sells/Arells/Build-Notes.md

       shownNFTs: [], {this array pulls every tokenURI attached to the storeAddresses once ClaimAddress is hit, every tokenURI is shown as visible initially (calls API every second?)}
       hiddenNFTs: [], {this is created when user hides a tokenURI and that tokenURI is input into an array (only after they are signed in) that tokenURI is then removed from the shownNFTs array... when a user wants to show a tokenURI, that tokenURI is re-integrated into the shownNFTs array, that tokenURI is then removed from the hiddenNFTs array}

+### Sign-Up
+- Modal: Password Needs at least 8 characters,  with one number and 1 special character
+- Modal: Invalid Email
+- Modal: Passwords don't match
+- Modal: Email already exists

+### Sign-In
+- Modal: Invalid Email/ Password Combo....
+- Modal: Email doesn't exist

 ### Edit Store
-- storeEdited = Image & Name (get info from AWS)
+- storeEdited = newImage & newName (get info from AWS)
-- !storeEdited = Default Image & Name
+- !storeEdited = defaultImage & defaultName
 - !session = Cannot Edit, You are not Signed In [Sign In to Edit] (connect wallet)
 - session && !address && !addressMatch = Cannot Edit, Your Wallet is Not Connected [Connect Wallet] (connect wallet)
 - session && address && !addressMatch = Cannot Edit, You Are Not the Owner of this Store, [Edit My Store] (takes you to edit/{address})
 - [Claim Address] (activates {Pulls all tokenURIs from Address and saves them)
-- [Save Changes] (activates... if !matchedAddressToProfile, claimAddress modal)
+- [Save Changes] (activates...,  if !matchedAddressToProfile = claimAddress modal, if !newImaga && !newName, newImage/newName = defaultImage/default/Name)
 - session && address && addressMatch && storeEdited = Image & Name(input) (get info from AWS)
 - session && address && addressMatch && !storeEdited = Default Image & Name(input)
 - - claimAddress = matchedAddressToProfile